climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

   hint~

 ## Coding Step 6
-Feeling Confident?
-Try making other changes to your project.
-What happens if you connect the dial or motor to different parts of the breakout board?
+Feeling confident?
+Can you add more blocks to your Wind turbine and still have it move?
+Give it a try now!
-Remember, make one change at a time so you can learn what is happening.
+Remember to add one thing at a time to test the weight.

 ## Congratulations! @showdialog
 You've completed the activity!
 Did anything surprise you about this project?